|

 one point mentioned giving the dish he was preparing a "good blast

 from your spice weasel."
-If they really wanted to "kick up a notch"
+If they really wanted to "kick

 the joke, it should have been a spice WORM.